 Six seconds is all ya get before Insta-snap goes into send mode?
 I’m not even close to done yet.

 Take Four: “Terrible home life, Phetamina?
 We took your phone away for one week.
-Because you blocked me from all social media.
+Because you blocked me from all your social media.
+You know I only check in to make sure you’re not chatting with bad strangers.
 I want my coat back.
 You are so, so busted, you–”

 Take Five: “You like this bettuh, Pheta-mina?”
 I angle my body for the camera.
 “A trendy new packable puff coat instead of my so-called dead animal, which isn’t even fur, but leopard print fleece, thank you very much, and now I look like a sausage, stuffed into a blue casing, you little–”